JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 `"" 3, "111" 3, "112" 3, ..., "118" 3, ..., "888" 3, ..., "111111" 3, ..., "888888" 3`
 If you leave the default (`subtreeLengthForSubjobSplitting=5`) then the KTX conversion will start only `1 + 8^5 = 32769` jobs (`"11111" 5, ..., "88888" 5`)

-Note that the service invocation requires authentication so before you invoke it, you need to obtain an JWS token from the authentication service.
+Note that the service invocation requires authentication so before you invoke it, you need to obtain an JWS token from the authentication service - see [Verify Functionality part from SwarmDeployment.md document](SwarmDeployment.md).

 ## Import Imagery